 You can start your upper division coursework when you have completed 57 units.
 It is strongly recommended that students complete their General Education coursework prior to beginning their cohort.
 For the RN to BSN program, students must hold a current RN License from California except for the dual enrollment application who can sit for their N-Clex while in the program.

 No. Students may transfer into the Professional Studies programs with any amount of units.
-An education counselor will meet with you and do a complimentary evaluation of your transcripts to see what classes you need to graduate.
+An Admissions Counselor will meet with you and complete a complimentary evaluation of your transcripts to see what classes you need to graduate.
 We offer general education and elective courses both online and in a classroom setting.

 Yes.
 The CLEP and DANTES exam may be taken for a maximum of 24 units.
 Exams taken must not be duplicates of any courses taken.
 Duplicate units will not be transferred in.